sheraadams/Primitive-geometry-and-fractals-OpenGL-shape-library/README.md

 ## Documentation

-Primitive and complex shapes and fractals for Modern openGL programs.
+Primitive and complex shapes and fractals for modern openGL programs.

 ## Shapes